-Roadie padding is usually more ergonomically shaped and made to accommodate a more forward, aggressive position.
+In road-specific shorts, the padding is usually more ergonomically shaped and made to accommodate a more forward, aggressive position.
 This reduces the amount of fabric that can bunch up and cause chafing or alter riding form.
 This is also why the chamois bows toward you or away from you when examining the shorts in your hands — you can't lay the chamois flat on the ground.
 It's usually fixed in place and positioned toward the front of the bib or short, unlike mountain bike chamois, which are often on removable liners and in the middle of the short.
 Some of the newer road shorts are moving away from the fixed design, allowing the padding to move with the body.
 That seems to improve comfort quite a bit.

 The fit of tight bike shorts is another distinguishing factor.
+Baggy mountain bike shorts focus on protection from falls and unrestricted movement with a looser-fitting short.
 Unlike baggy mountain biking shorts, form-fitting Lycra reigns supreme, and a tight, aerodynamic fit is the norm; this creates less friction on the road bike when you are in one position for longer periods.
-It also decreases wind drag, allowing you to cut the air in a more streamlined fashion.
-Baggy mountain bike shorts focus on protection from falls and unrestricted movement with a looser-fitting short.
+It also decreases wind drag, allowing you to cut through the air.

 It should be noted that many serious cross-country mountain bikers and racers prefer form-fitting cycling shorts or bibs with a fixed chamois since this style offers the best performance and most aerodynamic fit.
 Any cycling that involves hammering the pedals for an extended period can benefit from the style of cycling shorts covered in our bike short review.

 Shorts or Bibs?